 Executive pool suites boat partial sea views and benefit from their own private plunge pools, cabana day beds and private gardens.

 The suite has separate living and sleeping areas, both of which are framed by floor-to-ceiling windows.

 The suite is 86 sq.m.

-The Andaman has four restaurants including a beach bar, poolside barbecue terrace and Japanese restaurant (dinner only).
-The lobby lounge serves coffee, drinks and has live music in the evenings.
-Private dining is available in the villas, on the beach or in the wine cellar.
-There is a swimming pool, jogging trails and a watersports hut offering a range of non-d watersports.
-The V Botanical Spa with an extensive menu which specializes in holistic therapies and personalized service in a serene setting.
-Just a 4-minute drive away you can enjoy the facilities at The Els Club Teluk Datai such as golf and tennis.
+There is a beachfront swimming pool, and the V Botanical Spa has an extensive menu which specializes in holistic therapies.
+Just a 4-minute drive away you can also enjoy the facilities at The Els Club Teluk Datai such as golf and tennis.

-Complimentary activities at The Andaman include cycling, jogging trails, guided nature trails, games room and kids’ club.
-Golf and tennis are available nearby and on site non-d water sports and boat trips are available for an additional charge.
-The Andaman provides a complimentary shuttle bus to various places of interest on the island and Luxury Collection Concierges are on hand - these bilingual certified destination experts know everything there is to know about the island and its surrounds.
+Complimentary activities at The Andaman include cycling, jogging trails, snorkeling, guided nature trails, a games room and kids’ club.
+Golf and tennis are available nearby and on-site there are cooking classes, boat trips and non-motorized watersports such as kayaking, windsurfing and hobie-cat sailing, available for an additional charge.
+The Andaman provides a complimentary shuttle bus to various places of interest on the island.

 The Andaman hotel is situated between the Mat Cancan Mountain and the Andaman Sea, built in the middle of an untouched tropical rainforest on Datai Bay.
 The 99 islands of the Langkawi archipelago lie some 20 miles off the northwest coast of Malaysia, in the Andaman Sea.